Biosystems-Analytics-Lab/shellcast/analysis/README.md

 launchctl list
 ```

 Also, you can go to `Applications > Utilities > Console` and then look at system log to see current loaded and active programs.

 Last, if you need help debugging the plist script, [LaunchControl](https://www.soma-zone.com/LaunchControl/) is a helpful app (I used the trial version for finding errors).

+If debugging, I would typically open up LaunchControl to check that that plist file is unloaded.
+Change the time in the plist file, load it, wait, and then check LaunchControl for status.
+Sometimes the errors in LaunchControl are not helpful (e.g., Error 1) but other times it will tell you if you need to make the bash script executable.
+When in down you might have a process running from a previous time you tried to run the script that you have to kill.
+To do this use htop.
+Search within htop for "sql" and kill the process.
+Then start again with checking to make sure the script is unloaded, reload it, wait, etc. It's a little tedious...typical debugging. :/

 ## cron job script run order